david-westreicher/alcazar/README.md

 TODO
 -----------
 * fix one loop problem (find loops and add the negated form to the formula)
-* show error if formula UNSAT
-* dynamic drawing for gui
 * set size in gui
 * load/save option in menu bar